 - Flexible Change Agent: You are a proactive leader who catalyzes innovation by both leading and working through others.

 - Organized: You have excellent time management and organizational skills in managing a varied workload, with the ability to meet tight deadlines

 - Relevant post-graduate degree (MPH, MBA, MSc, ME, etc.) or equivalent implementation experience.

-- Sound technical knowledge of malaria policy and context.
+- Sound technical knowledge of vector control and/or elimination policy context.

-- Knowledge of the global malaria partnership landscape and familiarity with the international donor community.
+- Knowledge of the Malaria partnership landscape and familiarity with the international donor community.

 - Strong writing and presentation skills.